If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Warts are growths that can form on various parts of the body.
 Plantar warts develop on the soles of the feet and grow inward as a result of the weight the feet endure.
 They generally cause severe pain and discomfort, and walking may become difficult.
 A wart is caused by the human papillomavirus (HPV), and plantar warts are no different.
 They can have the appearance of a callus, with small black dots in the center.
 This particular virus lives and thrives in warm and moist environments, including shower room floors and public swimming pools.
 It can enter the body through small cuts in the skin on the feet, and it is beneficial to wear appropriate shoes while in these areas.
 Additional preventive methods consist of keeping the feet as dry as possible, and refraining from sharing towels, shoes, and socks.
 There are various treatments that can be effective, and it is advised that you consult with a podiatrist who can determine what the best one is for you.

 Plantar warts can be very uncomfortable.
-If you need your feet checked, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors will assist you with all of your foot and ankle needs.
+If you need your feet checked, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor will assist you with all of your foot and ankle needs.

 About Plantar Warts